Overview of machine learning with Amazon SageMaker - Amazon SageMaker

 Overview of machine learning with Amazon SageMaker

 In machine learning, you teach a computer to make predictions or inferences.
 First, you use an algorithm and example data to train a model.
-Then you integrate your model into your application to generate inferences in real time and at scale.
+Then, you integrate your model into your application to generate inferences in real time and at scale.

-The following diagram illustrates the typical workflow for creating a machine learning model.
-It includes three stages in a circular flow that we will cover in more detail below: generate example data, train a model, and deploy the model.
+The following diagram shows the typical workflow for creating an ML model.
+It includes three stages in a circular flow that we cover in more detail proceeding the diagram:

 Data scientists often devote time exploring and preprocessing example data before using it for model training.
 To preprocess data, you typically do the following: